4.4. Integers and recursion

 n∈ℕ, f -n = (f -1)n

-giving back the notation f -1 for the inverse of f as a particular case.
+This gives back the notation f -1 for the inverse of f as the particular case n=1.

-Let us define the system of integers as ℤ = ℕ ∪ -ℕ assuming ℕ ⋂ -ℕ = {0} = {-0}, with the union of structures from ℕ and -ℕ. It is easy to see that S ∈ 𝔖, and that ℤ is a {0,S}-algebra and the coproduct of ℕ and -ℕ in the category of partial {0,S}-algebras.
+Let us define the system of integers as ℤ = ℕ ∪ -ℕ with the convention ℕ ⋂ -ℕ = {0} = {-0}, and with structure the union of those from ℕ and -ℕ. It is easy to see that S ∈ 𝔖, so that ℤ is a {0,S}-algebra.
+Obviously, it is the coproduct of ℕ and -ℕ in the category of partial {0,S}-algebras; and thus also in any smaller category that contains it (with a sub-class of systems and the same morphism between them), such as the category of {0,S}-algebras, but more interestingly that of those {0,S}-algebras where S acts as a permutation.

 It is also the unique morphism of monoid from ℤ to EE sending 1 to f.